 How long do lumbrical injuries take to heal?

 Much to climbers' chagrin, most soft tissue injuries in the hand, other than gobies, take at least 6 weeks to heal to the point that progressive strength training can begin.
 More severe injuries may take 3-6 months to allow unrestricted climbing.

 What can be done to help recovery and return to climbing at full strength?

 The goal after sustaining a lumbrical injury is to allow it to heal but not get scarred down and lose flexibility in the finger.
 To do this the climber should avoid single finger loading in the open (slope) grip and buddy tape the finger to the adjacent finger, (closer to the thumb).
 For example, if the ring finger lumbrical is injured, buddy tape it to the middle finger.
 Climbing should be avoided if it is causing pain in the hand.
 Also avoid heavy manual work.
 Once easy climbing is pain free, usually around 1-2 months, gradually advance to more challenging lines / boulders.
-Exercises that are good to activate the lumbricals include squeezing a rolled towel with the whole hand, actively clenching the hand into a fist and stretching the fingers into a 90-degree angle at the MCPs.
+Exercises that are good to activate the lumbricals include squeezing a rolled towel with the whole hand, actively clenching the hand into a fist and passively stretching the fingers into the intrinsic minus position using the other hand, which is a 90-degree angle at the DIP and PIP and hyperextension at the MCPs.

 What are ways to strengthen the hand to prevent sustaining lumbrical injuries?